University of Minnesota

 Transcript Evaluation and Instructions

-Unofficial Transcripts must be submitted via the ADEA PASS application for the Advanced Prosthodontics certificate portion of the dual-degree program.
+Transcripts must be submitted via the ADEA PASS application for the Advanced Prosthodontics certificate portion of the dual-degree program.
 Candidates who are accepted to the Advanced Prosthodontics certificate program must also apply for the Master's in Dentistry program at the University of Minnesota, School of Dentistry.
-The Master's in Dentistry program application process will require that the resident provide Official Transcripts (translated to English if needed).
+The Master's in Dentistry program application process will require that the incoming resident provide Official Transcripts (translated to English if needed).

 Letters of Evaluation Instructions